Urgell Beatus

-The Urgell Beatus, Beatus d'Urgell or Beatus la Seu d'Urgell is a 10th-century illuminated manuscript and medieval commentary.
-It is at Musei Diocesá de La Seu d'Urgell, at La Seu d'Urgell in Spain.
+The Urgell Beatus, Beatus d'Urgell or Beatus la Seu d'Urgell is a 10th-century illuminated manuscript of the Commentary on the Apocalypse by the 8th-century monk Beatus of Liebana, now in the Musei Diocesá de La Seu d'Urgell, at La Seu d'Urgell, Spain.

 History

-Around the year 786 the abbot of the monastery of San Martín de Liebana, Santander, known as Beatus wrote a commentary on Revelation.
-From the tenth century, this work, was made into many copies or print miniatures, which were spread by Beatus in monasteries and cathedrals throughout the Middle Ages.
-Among these twenty codices, called "Beatus", which are still scattered around the world, one of the most beautiful and complete examples is the Urgell Beatus.
+Around the year 786 the abbot of the monastery of San Martín de Liebana, Santander, known as Beatus wrote a commentary on Book of Revelation.
+This was made into many copies, mostly in Iberia, of which some 27 illustrated copies survive.
+Among these codices, usually just called a "Beatus", one of the most beautiful and complete examples is the Urgell Beatus.

-It currently consists of seven pages numbered with Roman numerals and another 243 pages with Arabic numerals.
-It contains 79 illustrated miniatures.
-In the first third of the 20th century, it was studied by technicians as prestigious as HA Sanders, W Nieves and Mn.Pere Pujol, archivist of the Cathedral, all of which have tried to emphasize paleographic interest and artistic importance of the Codex and clarify any issues of bibliographic fact.
-Unlike other all existing Beatus, which are the appropriate authors' names, place of origin and the date of preparation, the Beatus we do not give any reference, making it virtually impossible to identify the calligraphers and miniaturist.
-Regarding the place and date much of the current specialists consider some coming from the monastery of La Rioja, towards the end of the 10th century.
+It now consists of seven pages numbered with Roman numerals and another 243 pages with Arabic numerals.
+It contains 79 miniatures.
+In the first third of the 20th century, it was studied by technicians as prestigious as HA Sanders, W Nieves and Mn.Pere Pujol, archivist of the Cathedral, all of which have tried to emphasize paleographic interest and artistic importance of the codex and clarify any issues of bibliographic fact.
+Unlike some other surviving Beatus MS, it carries no indication of its place of origin and date, so it is impossible to identify the calligraphers and miniaturist.
+Many specialists consider it came from the monastery of La Rioja, towards the end of the 10th century.